pablopalafox/semantic-depth/README.md

 * `--aproach=both`: If set to _both_, naive and advanced approaches are used (the other option is _naive_).
 * `--is_city`: Must be set when we want to process an image from Cityscapes.
 It helps set the correct intrinsic camera parameters).

-For instance, to test the system on a single Cityscapes image, you could run:
+#### I just want to test the system on a single image!

+Simply run:

 `python semantic_depth.py --input_frame=media/images/bielefeld_018644.png --save_data --is_city --f=580`

+The `--is_city` flag indicates the system that we are processing a Cityscapes frame.

 ### Test SemanticDepth on the Stuttgart video sequence from Cityscapes